Thallium(III) nitrate

 Thallium(III) nitrate, also known as thallic nitrate, is a thallium compound with chemical formula Tl(NO3)3.
-It is normally found as the trihydrate.
-It is a colorless and highly toxic salt.
+Normally found as the trihydrate, it is a colorless and highly toxic salt which hydrolyses in water to thallium(III) oxide.
 It is a strong oxidizing agent useful in organic synthesis.

-Among its many transformations, it oxidizes methoxyl phenols to quinone acetals, alkenes to acetals, and cyclic alkenes to ring-contracted aldehydes.
+Preparation

+The trihydrate is prepared by dissolving thallium(III) oxide in concentrated nitric acid at 80 °C, followed by cooling of the resulting solution: